 After you transfer ownership, the new owner will receive an email notifying the change.
 That person immediately becomes the new owner of the document.
-Your user permission now changes to editor until the owner decides to change access to the document.
+Your user permission now changes to the editor until the owner decides to change access to the document.

 You need to understand that if you signed up for your Google email account that is associated with an organization, you can never transfer the ownership of the document with people outside of that organization.

-It’s also crucial to note that you cannot transfer the ownership of a document that you didn’t create on Google Doc or any of its products.
+It’s also crucial to note that you cannot transfer the ownership of a document that you didn’t create on Google Docs or any of its products.
 For instance, if you created a file on Microsoft Word and then you uploaded it on Google Drive, it’s possible to share the document.
 However, you cannot transfer the ownership of such a document.

 When trying to share such a file, it doesn’t give you the option that allows you to do that.
 This makes it impossible to change ownership.
-The most viable option in such a case is making the document from scratch or handing them the file to a new owner through other means.
+The most viable option in such a case is making the document from scratch or handing the file to a new owner through other means.

 If you’re leaving a company or if you’re no longer holding a role there, it is necessary to transfer the ownership of your documents since you no longer need them.

 You, however, need to be very careful when changing ownership of any file.
 Don’t forget that once you transfer ownership to another person, you can’t reverse the changes yourself.